suffolklibraries/lgc/content/collections/events/blank-page-box-31-12.md

     content:
       -
         type: text
-        text: 'Create and decorate your own memory box for the year ahead with a window for each season.
+        text: 'Explore your innate creativity to spontaneously create exciting and unique works or audio and visual art.
 This workshop is part of '
       -
         type: text
         marks: